walfram/MonkeyBrains/docs/other.md

 Bugfix: PathFollowBehavior doesn't need an ArrayList.
 It shouldn't care about the way the data is stored actually.
 PathFollowBehavior now features `setPathDoneRunable` to react to a finished path with a callback.
+Added a fast ACos Implementation since FastMath.acos was calling Math.acos which is butt slow.

 ##Big Refactoring:
 Essentially I renamed GameEntity to AIControl, since a) it's really a control and b) it should neither be mixed nor confused with an real ES.
 I then changed the implementation of some things.